aadi415/aadi415/README.md

 ## 🎯 Career Objective

-*"PL-300 certified Power BI Developer seeking to leverage data visualization and analytical expertise to deliver impactful business intelligence solutions.
+*"Aspiring Power BI Developer and Business Analyst seeking to leverage data visualization and analytical expertise to deliver impactful business intelligence solutions.
 Eager to contribute to organizations that value data-driven insights and continuous learning."*

 ---